 How to reach

-The castle of Montemassi rises in the municipality of Roccastrada, province of Grosseto, on a hill 280 mt. high, at the borders of the northern part of the grossetana lowland.
+The castle of Montemassi rises in the municipality of Roccastrada, province of Grosseto, on a hill 280 m. high, at the borders of the northern part of the grossetana lowland.
 It can be reached from north (Florence) following the motorway Florence-Siena until the exit 'Civitella Marittima' then continuing on the road SS223 toward Grosseto.
 It is around 23 km. far from of the motorway exit.

 History